university-of-york/uoy-design-patterns/src/pages/222-tabs.md

   {
     "id": "about",
     "title": "About the university",
-    "content": "<h3>Founded on principles of excellence</h3><p>Founded on principles of excellence, equality and opportunity for all, the University of York opened in 1963 with just 230 students.</p><p>In less than 50 years we have become one of the world's leading universities, carving out a reputation as an academic powerhouse where a clear focus on excellence has secured national and international recognition alongside longer established institutions.</p>"
+    "content": "<h3>Founded on principles of excellence</h3><p>Founded on principles of excellence, equality and opportunity for all, the University of York opened in 1963 with just 230 students.</p><p>Since then we have become one of the world's leading universities, carving out a reputation as an academic powerhouse where a clear focus on excellence has secured national and international recognition alongside longer established institutions.</p>"
   },
   {
     "id": "excellence",